electronsandstuff/Beamfit/README.md

 This library contains methods to fit for the size of a beam in a noisy 2D image

 ## Installation and Testing
-Be sure that numpy is installed prior to setup.
 Compile and isntall the package with pip.

 ```bash
 pip install <path to unzipped beamfit directory>